 - Plan economics take a conservative approach by assuming dilution of the veins to one meter widths

-- Run only sulfide mill – plan calls for a ramp up to about 285 tonnes per day by the end of the first
+- Run only sulfide mill – plan calls for a ramp up to about 285 tonnes per day by the end of the second

 - Ore removal via new production-sized access ramp – should provide more efficient and lower cost ore removal compared to prior operations